MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-business.md

 ## Changes and updates

+### Version 2.168.139.0

+This version of Surface Diagnostic Toolkit for Business adds support for the following:

+- Surface Pro 8
+- Surface Laptop Studio
+- Surface Go 3

 ### Version 2.131.139.0

 This version of Surface Diagnostic Toolkit for Business adds support for the following:

-- Support for Surface Pro 7+
+- Surface Pro 7+
 - Seamless support experience on Surface Pro X
 - Security improvements
 - Inclusive user experience improvements